 “These changes are designed to return Motorola’s mobile devices unit to profitability,” Google said in the filing.
 “Investors should expect to see significant revenue variability for Motorola for several quarters.
 While lower expenses are likely to lag the immediate negative impact to revenue, Google sees these actions as a key step for Motorola to achieve sustainable profitability.”

-Larry Page, who became the chief executive officer of Google last year, is streamlining the company (GOOG) as it pushes into the hardware market.
-Google, owner of the world’s most-popular search engine, completed the takeover of Motorola Mobility in May in its biggest takeover, boosting its patent portfolio and stepping up competition with competitor Apple Inc. (AAPL)
+Larry Page, who became the chief executive officer of Google last year, is streamlining the company (GOOG:US) as it pushes into the hardware market.
+Google, owner of the world’s most-popular search engine, completed the takeover of Motorola Mobility in May in its biggest takeover, boosting its patent portfolio and stepping up competition with competitor Apple Inc. (AAPL:US)

 “Motorola is committed to helping them through this difficult transition and will be providing generous severance packages, as well as outplacement services to help people find new jobs,” Motorola Mobility said in an e-mailed statement before Google’s filing was released.

 Google has also shaken up Motorola management, eliminating 40 percent of its vice presidents, said a person familiar with the matter, asking not to be identified because the detail isn’t public.

 Shares of Google (GOOG:US) were little changed at $642 on Aug.
 10. The stock has dropped 0.6 percent this year.

 Motorola said it expects this strategy to create new opportunities and help return its mobile devices unit to profitability.
 It also understands how hard these changes will be for employees, the company said.